rikkeisoft/react-calendar-timeline/README.md

 }
 ```

 The preferred (fastest) option is to give Unix timestamps in milliseconds for `start_time` and `end_time`.
-Objects that convert to them (JavaScript `Date` or `moment()`) will also work, but will be a lot slower.
+Objects that convert to them (JavaScript `Date` or `dayjs()`) will also work, but will be a lot slower.

 ## defaultTimeStart and defaultTimeEnd

 Unless overridden by `visibleTimeStart` and `visibleTimeEnd`, specify where the calendar begins and where it ends.
-This parameter expects a Date or moment object.
+This parameter expects a Date or dayjs object.

 ## visibleTimeStart and visibleTimeEnd